ludrao/django-tellme/README.rst

 * Take a screenshot of the current page.
 * The user can then highlight or black out portions of that screenshot
-* The user can then provide textual comments, (effectively giving his feedback)
+* The user have to provide textual comments, (effectively giving his feedback)
 * Some additional information collected with the feedback
     * various browser information (versions, user agent, etc.)
     * user information if the user is logged in (and your site uses Django auth system)
     * the url the user provides feedback on
 * Optionally, send an email to the site admin when a feedback is posted
+* Supports localization (currently supported languages are English and French, translation contrib are welcomed!)
+* Customizable UI by redefining templates

 The javascript part of this app is using feedback.js from https://github.com/ivoviz/feedback. feedback.js itself use html2canvas.js (https://github.com/niklasvh/html2canvas) to make page screenshot that is sent